raymondjavaxx/swearjar-node/README.md

 Loads a dictionary of words to be used as filter.

+NOTE: A US English default list located in the config directory is included and loaded by default.

     swearjar.loadBadWords('./config/profanity.json');

 A dictionary is just a plain JSON file containing an object where its keys are the words to check for and the values are arrays of categories where the words fall in.